LEARN HOW TO

 Receive initial professional development training.

-Within 30 days of submitting your application, you must receive the following training (find resources here):
+Within 30 days of submitting your application, you must receive the following training in courses approved by the KDHE secretary:

 Discover optional assistance programs to help your child care center.

 Become a DCF provider.
 As an approved DCF provider, you will not only make it possible for parents to receive affordable child care, you will also increase the demand for your child care center.

 Participate in CACFP.
 When your center participates in the Child and Adult Care Food Program, you receive financial reimbursement for each meal you provide the children in your care.